Probing the Cosmic Dawn

 This era in the formation of the Universe has proven difficult to study.
 Not only are proto-galaxies extremely distant and faint, the key problem is that much of their light in optical and even out to the infra-red is absorbed as it travels toward us.

-Tantalising clues from WMAP and the SDSS survey telescopes have scientists excited, as these objects display characteristics which are unlike anything they have seen before.
+Tantalising clues from the Wilkinson Microwave Anisotropy Probe (WMAP) and the Sloan Digital Sky Survey (SDSS) telescopes have scientists excited, as these objects display characteristics which are unlike anything they have seen before.

 For example, the first proto-galaxies may form through different mechanisms than our own Milky Way, and the stars inside these objects may be hundreds of times more massive than our own sun.